 Mike Saurbaugh is the director of technical alliances with PhishMe.
 Prior to PhishMe, Mike spent nearly two decades in financial services and was the head of information security for 12-years.
 Mike is a Faculty member with IANS Research was involved from the onset with Security Current when it launched and served as the research director leading a number of strategic projects for global security vendors.
 Recently, Mike was added to the faculty at Excelsior College in their information security program as a course developer and adjunct.
 Mike started a security [...]

 Senior Director, Orchestration And Automation, Rapid7

 Jen Andre is a Senior Director of Orchestration and Automation at Rapid7.
 Before joining Rapid7, Jen was the founder & CEO of Komand (acquired by Rapid7) the fastest way to automate your time-intensive security processes.
 Previously, she co-founded Threat Stack, a pioneering cloud security monitoring companies and serves on its board of directors.
 Jen has spent her career in security operations and product - starting off in the SOC as an analyst and later working as a researcher and developer at security companies Mandiant and Symantec.
 A recognized speaker in [...]

-Kurtis Armour is a Security Engineer at Scalar Decisions, where he works on securing client networks and regularly wears many security hats.
-He currently holds a Bachelor of Technology, with a specialty in Informatics and Security.
+Kurtis Armour is a Principal Security Specialist at Scalar Decisions, where his specialties include risk assessment, incident response, penetration testing, threat and vulnerability management/ research, among others.
+He holds a Bachelor of Technology, with a specialty in Informatics and Security.
 As a regular conference speaker, Kurtis is inquisitive and dedicated to the industry and furthers research endeavors.
-His interests lie in securing client networks and research around building secure networks.
 He holds an OSCP certification which helps him understand the needs and requirements of organizations on the defensive side.